CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

-# Azure Machine Learning Bootcamp Bootcamps
+# Azure Machine Learning Bootcamp Materials

 Here are the top two resources you'll need this afternoon: